 - Including lateral parameters and trade-offs, such as robustness, in the sensing systems design.

-- AI and ML in sensor data processing
+- AI and ML in the sensors data processing;

-Oluwarotimi Williams Samuel received his B.Sc. and M.Tech.
-Degrees in Computer Science from Kogi State University and the Federal University of Technology, Akure in 2009 and 2014, with first class honors and distinction, respectively.
-He further obtained a Ph.D. degree in Pattern Recognition and Intelligent Systems from the University of Chinese Academy of Sciences, Beijing in 2018 courtesy of the CAS-TWAS president’s fellowship, and received several distinguished honors and awards during the program.
+Prof. Oluwarotimi Williams Samuel, received his B.Sc. and M.Tech.
+Degrees in Computer Science from Kogi State University and the Federal University of Technology, Akure in 2009 and 2014, with first-class honours and distinction, respectively.
+He further obtained a PhD degree in Pattern Recognition and Intelligent Systems from the University of Chinese Academy of Sciences, Beijing in 2018 courtesy of the CAS-TWAS president’s fellowship, and received several distinguished honours and awards during the program.
 Between 2010 and 2014, he worked as a senior software engineer and program analyst with High Technology Research and Development Group Limited and State Information Technology Agency, correspondingly.
 He is currently with the Centre for Neural Engineering, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 His research interest includes applied machine intelligence, biomedical signal processing, rehabilitation robotics, clinical decision support systems, data mining and knowledge discovery, from which he has published over 85 peered-reviewed scientific articles.
 He is the principal and co-principal investigator of a number of national and international collaborative research projects, and as well the editorial board member of international peered reviewed journals including Frontiers in Neurorobotics, Neuroscience, Robotics and Artificial Intelligence.